Links on Android Authority may earn us a commission. Learn more.

 This is a planned spinoff of Discovery that will take place onboard the original U.S.S.
 Enterprise, just a few years before Captain James Kirk takes command.
 Anson Mount will return as Captain Christopher Pike, as well as Ethan Peck as the young Ensign Spock, and Rebecca Romijn as Number One.
 This show will hopefully learn from the lessons of Enterprise and Voyager, with a mix of cool new encounters combined with some nods to the TOS era.
 There’s no release date yet for this series.

 Originally set to debut on the Nickelodeon cable channel, this will now be a Paramount Plus Star Trek series.
 It’s also the first Trek show that was created specifically for kids.
 The 3D animated show will center on a group of children who find an abandoned Starfleet ship, and decide to take it and go on adventures on their own.
-Kate Mulgrew will return to voice her Voyager role of Captain Janeway in this series.
+Kate Mulgrew will return to voice her Voyager role of Captain Janeway in this series, or rather a hologram version of Janeway.
 There’s no word on when Prodigy will debut.

 This is yet another planned Discovery spin-off, this time focusing on the mysterious, and sometimes evil, Federation agency known as Section 31.
 Michelle Yeoh, who played the Mirror Universe leader Emperor Georgiou, is expected to be the lead for this series.
 You may remember that Emperor Georgiou, after crossing over to the main universe, joined Section 31.
 There’s still no launch date for this series.